 How Much Compensation Can I Claim for a Sprained Ankle? – Updated October 2021

-You could use an online ankle injury compensation calculator to get a rough idea of how much you might be able to claim.
+You could use an online ankle injury compensation calculator to get a rough idea of how much you might be owed in Sprained ankle injury claims.
 We have also produced this table below, to give you an indication of the average settlement for sprained ankles of specific types:

 |Type of Injury||Comments||Ammount|